dgraph-io/dgraph-docs/content/installation/production-checklist.md

 To ensure predictable performance characteristics, Dgraph instances should **not** run on "burstable" or throttled machines that limit resources.
 That includes t2 class machines on AWS.

-To ensure that Dgraph can take full advantage of machine resources, we recommend each Dgraph instance to be deployed to a single dedicated machine to ensure that Dgraph can take full advantage of machine resources.
-That is, for a 6-node Dgraph cluster with 3 Dgraph Zeros and 3 Dgraph Alphas, each process runs in its own machine (e.g., EC2 instance).
-In the event of a machine failure, only one instance is affected, instead of multiple if they were running on that same machine.
+To ensure that Dgraph is highly-available, we recommend each Dgraph instance be deployed to a different underlying host machine, and ideally that machines are in different availability zones or racks.
+In the event of an underlying machine failure, it is critical that only one Dgraph alpha and one Dgraph zero be offline so that 2 of the 3 instances in each group maintain a quorum.
+Also when using VMs or Docker/K8s, ensure machines are not over-subscribed and ideally not co-resident with other processes that will interrupt and delay Dgraph processing.

 If you'd like to run Dgraph with fewer machines, then the recommended configuration is to run a single Dgraph Zero and a single Dgraph Alpha per machine.
 In a high availability setup, that allows the cluster to lose a single machine (simultaneously losing a Dgraph Zero and a Dgraph Alpha) with continued availability of the database.